timburr1/timburr1.github.io/cv.md

 ## Work Experience
 May 2020 - Present
 **Computer Science Teacher | West Ada School District | Meridian, ID**
-* I teach Computer Science with a focus on web development, databases, and cybersecurity
+* Teach Computer Science with a focus on Web Development, Databases, and Cybersecurity
+* Manage online and in-person learning during the coronavirus pandemic
 * Relocated the Computer Science magnet program to Renaissance High School, in order to expand access for students

-* Managed online and in-person learning during the coronavirus pandemic
+July 2020 - Present
+**Consultant | GLG Insights**
+* Provide insight and expertise to GLG clients, as part of their research into financial or educational software

 Aug 2019 - May 2020
 **Senior Software Engineer | Healthwise | Boise, ID**